longol/Speed2048/README.md

 ## How to Play
 - **Swipe** on your device or use **arrow keys** on your keyboard to slide tiles.
 - **Merge tiles** with the same number to double their value.
-- **Race against time** to achieve the largest two tiles to improve your times.
+- **Race against time** to achieve the perfect board.
 - **Use Special Moves:** Utilize undo or add a 4-tile to manage challenging situations—but be mindful, these come with time penalties!

 ## Donations
-If you enjoy playing Speed 2048 and appreciate the effort that went into its development, please consider supporting the project with a donation.
+If you enjoy playing Quest 131072 and appreciate the effort that went into its development, please consider supporting the project with a donation.

 [**Donate Now**](https://www.paypal.com/donate/?business=7L6CKKDNMKJJ2&no_recurring=0&item_name=Support+development+and+improvements+of+Speed2048&currency_code=USD)

 ## Privacy Policy
-Speed 2048 is committed to protecting your privacy.
-Please review our [Privacy Policy](https://lucaslongo.com/speed2048-privacy-policy/) for details on how your data is handled.
+Quest 131072 is committed to protecting your privacy.
+Please review our [Privacy Policy](https://lucaslongo.com/Quest131072-privacy-policy/) for details on how your data is handled.

 ## Contributing
 Contributions are welcome!
-If you'd like to help improve Speed 2048, please follow these steps:
+If you'd like to help improve Quest 131072, please follow these steps:
 1. Fork the repository.
 2. Create your feature branch:
    ```